votchallenge/trax/docs/protocol.rst

   * ``trax.image`` (string): Specifies the supported image format.
 See Section `Image formats`_ for the list of supported formats.
 By default it is assumed that the tracker can accept file paths as image source.
   * ``trax.region`` (string): Specifies the supported region format.
 See Section `Region formats`_ for the list of supported formats.
 By default it is assumed that the tracker can accept rectangles as region specification.
   * ``trax.channels`` (string, version 2+): Specifies support for multi-modal images.
 See Section `Image channels`_ for more information.
+  * ``trax.multiobject`` (string, version 4+): Specifies support for multi-object tracking sessions.
+See Section `Multi-object tracking`_ for more information.

- - ``initialize`` (client): This message is sent by the client to initialize the tracker.
-The message contains the image data (for one or more images) and the region of the object.
-The actual format of the required arguments is determined by the image and region formats specified by the server.
+ - ``initialize`` (client): This message is sent by the client to initialize the tracker for an object.
+Prior to version 4 the message contains the image data (for one or more images) and the region of the object, after version 4, only region of the object is allowed.
  - ``frame`` (client): This message is sent by the client to request processing of a new image (or multiple images).
 The message contains the image data.
 The actual format of the required argument is determined by the image format specified by the server.
  - ``state`` (server): This message is used by the server to send the new region to the client.
 The message contains region data in arbitrary supported format (most commonly the same format that the server proposed in the introduction message).
  - ``quit`` (client, server): This message can be sent by both parties to terminate the session.
 The server process should exit after the message is sent or received.
 This message specifies no mandatory arguments.

-The state diagram of server and client is defined by a simple automata, shown in figure below.
+The state diagram of server and client is defined by a simple automata, shown in the figure below.
 The state changes upon receiving appropriate messages from the opposite party.
 The client state automata consists of the following states:

  - **Introduction**: The client waits for ``hello`` message from the server.
 In this message the server describes its capabilities that the client can accept and continue the conversation by moving to *initialization* state, or reject it and terminate the session by sending the ``quit`` message.
- - **Initialization**: The client sends a ``initialize`` message with the image and the object region data.
-Then the client moves to *observing* state.
+ - **Initialization**: The client sends an ``initialize`` message.
+In version 4 the message may be repeated   Then the client moves to *observing* state.
  - **Observing**: The client waits for a message from the server.
 If the received message is ``state`` then the client processes the incoming state data and either moves to *initialization*, *termination* or stays in *observing* state.
 If the received message is ``quit`` then the client moves to *termination* state.
  - **Termination**: If initiated internally, the client sends the ``quit`` message.
 If the server does not terminate in a certain amount of time, the client can terminate the server process.